ManimCommunity/manim/docs/source/conduct.rst

 appropriate, including, but not limited to: warning the offender, temporary bans, deletion of offending messages, and expulsion from the community and its online spaces.
-The full list of consequences for inappropriate behavior is listed below in the Manim Community Code of Conduct Enforcement Procedures.
+The full list of consequences for inappropriate behavior is listed below in the Enforcement Procedures.

 Thank you for helping make this a welcoming, friendly community for everyone.